awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-initialize.md

 # Initializing Amazon EBS volumes<a name="ebs-initialize"></a>

-New EBS volumes receive their maximum performance the moment that they are available and do not require initialization \(formerly known as pre\-warming\)\.
+Empty EBS volumes receive their maximum performance the moment that they are created and do not require initialization \(formerly known as pre\-warming\)\.

-For volumes that were restored from snapshots, the storage blocks must be pulled down from Amazon S3 and written to the volume before you can access them\.
+For volumes that were created from snapshots, the storage blocks must be pulled down from Amazon S3 and written to the volume before you can access them\.
 This preliminary action takes time and can cause a significant increase in the latency of I/O operations the first time each block is accessed\.
 Volume performance is achieved after all blocks have been downloaded and written to the volume\.

 **Important**
-While initializing `io1` volumes that were restored from snapshots, the performance of the volume may drop below 50 percent of its expected level, which causes the volume to display a `warning` state in the **I/O Performance** status check\.
+While initializing `io1` volumes that were created from snapshots, the performance of the volume may drop below 50 percent of its expected level, which causes the volume to display a `warning` state in the **I/O Performance** status check\.
 This is expected, and you can ignore the `warning` state on `io1` volumes while you are initializing them\.
 For more information, see [EBS volume status checks](monitoring-volume-status.md#monitoring-volume-checks)\.

 For most applications, amortizing the initialization cost over the lifetime of the volume is acceptable\.
 To avoid this initial performance hit in a production environment, you can use one of the following options:
 + Force the immediate initialization of the entire volume\.
 For more information, see [Initializing Amazon EBS volumes on Windows](#ebs-initialize-windows)\.